MileHacker Logo

 Water and Food Hygiene

 Tap water is not safe for consumption in Malanje.
 Always buy bottled water.
 Check seals on bottles.
-Consider carrying a Portable water filter or purification tablets as a backup.
+Consider carrying a Portable water filter or purification tablets as a fallback.
 Exercise caution with street food.
-Look for vendors who cook food fresh to place an order and maintain clean stalls.
+Look for vendors who cook food fresh to order and maintain clean stalls.
 Wash your hands frequently.

 Drinking Water